-The School also has an e-safety and ICT policy regarding the use of cameras and mobile phones with cameras.
+The School also has an e-safety and ICT policy regarding the use of cameras, mobile phones with cameras and devices with image sharing capability.
 Please see Appendix 1 for details.
-The children participate in Internet Safety Day and staff ensure they take opportunities to reinforce this message to children when they are using ipads, PCs and other technology.
+The children participate in Internet Safety Day and staff ensure they take opportunities to reinforce this message to children when they are using iPads, PCs and other technology.